Faizzz7348/Table-grod/QR_CODE_FEATURE.md

 1. Disable Edit Mode (View Mode)
 2. Click Info button on a location that has a QR code
 3. In the Shortcut section, click the QR Code button (appears only if QR exists)
-4. **Automatic Scanning**: QR code is automatically scanned using QrScanner library
+4. **Automatic Scanning**: QR code is automatically scanned immediately when dialog opens
-5. **Visual Feedback**: Watch the green scan line animation
+5. **Visual Feedback**: Watch the green scan line animation during scanning
-6. **Auto Navigation**: Automatically redirects to detected URL after 1.5 seconds
+6. **Auto Navigation**: Automatically redirects to detected URL after successful scan
-7. Alternative: Click "Scan Again" to re-scan manually
+7. Alternative: Click "Scan Again" to manually re-scan if needed

 ## Technical Details